This page will be updated as more information becomes necessary.

 I’ve got a Stanley Hall problem (access, lost and found, special event, etc).

+For those APPROVED to return to campus, please use the Daily Symptom Screener.
 For your health concerns, please call your own doctor and/or consult the University Health Services advice.
 UHS also operates a 24/7 advice nurse by phone and online.
+When Fall semester starts more guidance will come from campus.

 When in doubt, check the campus Coronavirus status page.